 About Autumn

-We started in 2019 in Lisbon, moved to Aix-en-Provence in 2023, and now serve 412 independent houses across nineteen countries.
+We started in New York City in 2025 and serve hundreds of independent hotels across the globe.
 We earn only when a direct booking lands.
 Our incentives mirror the operator's.

 How we work